Quantum Tomography under Prior Information: Introduction

 \section{Introduction}

-Quantum tomography aims at identifying quantum systems.
-In order to achieve this, we use measurement data often supplemented by prior information.
+Quantum tomography aims at identifying states of a quantum system.
+In order to achieve this aim, measurement data is often supplemented by prior information.
 In this work we consider cases where prior information effectively reduces the dimensionality, i.e., the number of parameters which are necessary to characterize the state of a system.
 Physically, one may think of scenarios of interferometry, process tomography or parameter estimation, where one prepares the initial state which then evolves depending on a certain number of unknown parameters before one measures the final system.
 Effective reductions of the number of parameters can also be due to a constraining symmetry or fixed energy or particle number.

 We are interested in determining the minimal number of measurement outcomes or measurement settings which are required for identifying a state taken from such a reduced set.
 Clearly, if states in the considered set are parameterized by a certain number of independent real parameters, then we need at least this number of measurement outcomes or binary measurements in order to pinpoint the state.
 As an example take the manifold of pure states in a $d$-dimensional Hilbert space.
 Their description requires $2d-2$ real parameters, as opposed to $d^2-1$ real parameters needed to describe an arbitrary density matrix.
 So if we want to determine a pure state by a single measurement with $m$ outcomes, $m\sim 2d$ seems necessary and $m\sim d^2$ appears to be achievable.
 The question about the smallest possible $m$ in this particular example has been addressed in a number of publications \cite{Weigert92,AmWe99a,AmWe99b,Finkelstein04,FlSiCa05}, but the answer has remained somewhat elusive, so far.